Technological-University-of-the-Bloom/Web-Backend/README.md

 Welcome to the UTR Website Redesign project!
-We’re on a mission to transform our university’s webpage into a modern, visually stunning hub of information.
-Using **Mongo**, **Node.js** **Nest.js** and **Docker**, we’re creating an experience that’s not just functional but also fun!
+This repository contains the backend of a webpage built with NestJS, Node.js, and MongoDB, containerized using Docker.
+The backend provides RESTful API endpoints and handles the business logic, database management, and integrations with third-party services.

 ## Table of Contents
 - [Features](#features)